Love and other antibodies: coupledom in Covid - Honi Soit

 Lovesick, it seems, is the only type of ‘sick’ we would happily be right now— but it’s the only kind we can’t catch.

-“How did love come to be established as the core feeling of life and being?” asks Lauren Berlant in her essay Love: a Queer Feeling (2001).
+“How did love come to be established as the core feeling of life and being?” asks Lauren Berlant in their essay Love: a Queer Feeling (2001).

 The triumph of passionate romance as a social norm is concurrent with the evolution of the individual, and the rise of the novel in the nineteenth century.
 Berlant argues that love itself is figured as a commodity in a late-capitalist era.
 “The notions of personal autonomy, consent, choice, and fulfillment so powerful in love discourse seem to be the same as those promised by national capitalism.”
 As such, love comes to refer to the ideal of romantic, sexual, and monogamous coupledom – as much an economic power (through marriage, conjugal property, capitalisation off it in the media, etc) as an emotional commitment.